alibaba/bifrostui/packages/bui-core/src/Button/index.en-US.md

 ### Button with icon

 Because users are more sensitive to icons compared to plain text, sometimes you may want to set icons for certain buttons to enhance the user experience of the application.
-For example, if you have a date button, you can use a date icon to mark it StartIcon is located before the child element, and endIcon is located after the child element.
+For example, if you have a date button, you can use a date icon to mark it StartIcon 'is located in front of the child element EndIcon 'is located after the child element.

 ```tsx
 import React from 'react';